Social media. Love it. Hate it. It seems to be a necessary evil today in our marketing plans.

 Recently I decided that social media is going to start looking a little bit more like a mish-mash of subjects.
 There will still be Series of 9 though as that helps keeps the aesthetic neat and tidy.
 But, some of the series may be of subjects that don’t fit so tidily into my galleries.
 They won’t fit in the architectural, automotive or travel boxes.
 I don’t fit in a box and neither does my photography.

 While I would love to work with architectural, design and decorating firms.
 I don’t want that to be the only thing I do.
 Social media is an outlet for many artists.
 Yes, it can be and is a place to promote your work, conduct business and speak directly to your audience.
 But, it’s also a place to showcase who you are personally, what your interests are and allow your audience to see the real you as well.
 That’s how we connect.

 Why am I sharing all this?
 Because as my audience and potential customers, my guess is that you have a wide variety of interests as well.
 Maybe you are tired of seeing my architectural, automotive and travel work.
 Who knows, maybe you like my photographic style but are wondering if I have other subjects that interest you.
 That could be all it takes for you to become a customer, right?

 I could be shooting myself in the foot here but I don’t feel that way.
 I have never been a go along with the crowd, do what you should do, or what everyone/experts tell you.
 Right or wrong.
 It’s part of my charm. (right?)

-If you ever see an image in my social media feeds that speaks to you, that you just wish you could have for your home or office, let me know.
+If you ever see an image in my social media feed that speaks to you, that you just wish you could have for your home or office, let me know.
 Not everything you see makes it to my website.
 That does not mean it’s not available in print.
 Just ask.